Wilhelman/DD-Wrath-of-Silumgar/docs/Manel_contribution.md

 * Implement some items.
 * Add the video manager.
 * Implement Joystick inputs.
-* Test, bug solving and testing.
+* Test, bug solving and balancing.